Panama: Natural Landscape

 The country's apex is marked by Volcán Barú (Volcán de Chiriquí), a dormant volcano reaching an elevation of 3,475 m (11,400 ft).
 It offers breathtaking panoramic views as the highest point in Panama and the 12th highest peak in Central America.

 The Pacific and Atlantic lowlands combine forested areas and farmland, contributing to the country's rich biodiversity.
-Moving east, Darien Province stands as a sparsely populated region, boasting rainforests and swamps.
+Moving east, Darien Province is a sparsely populated region boasting rainforests and swamps.
 The formidable Darien Gap, bordering Colombia, presents an almost impenetrable jungle, discouraging extensive human habitation.

 These archipelagos contribute to the country's maritime charm, offering pristine beaches, vibrant coral reefs, and unique ecosystems.